Roth Conversions 2026: When the Tax Hit Pays Off

 You need the IRA money to pay the tax.
 Paying conversion taxes from the IRA itself defeats the purpose — you lose the tax-free growth on those dollars and may owe a 10% early withdrawal penalty if you're under 59½.

 You're within two years of Medicare enrollment.
-The IRMAA lookback means a large conversion at age 63 will spike your Medicare premiums at 65.
+The IRMAA lookback means a large conversion at age 63 spikes your Medicare premiums at 65.
 Plan conversions before age 63 or after premiums have already been set.

 Your estate plan favors charity.
 If you plan to leave your IRA to a charity through a qualified charitable distribution, the charity pays no tax on the withdrawal.
 Converting to a Roth first means you paid taxes the charity never would have owed.

 The 5-year rule creates a timing problem.
-Each conversion has its own 5-year clock before earnings can be withdrawn tax-free (the converted principal is always accessible).
-If you're 60 and converting, the 5-year rule won't matter — you'll be past 59½ and past the 5-year window.
-But if you're 50 and need the money before 59½, converted amounts withdrawn within 5 years face a 10% penalty.
+Each conversion has its own 5-year clock before earnings can be withdrawn tax-free (the converted principal is always accessible without penalty after 59½).
+If you're 50 and need the money before 59½, converted amounts withdrawn within 5 years face a 10% penalty on the taxable portion.

-Meet Sarah and Tom, both 62, married filing jointly.
+Sarah and Tom, both 62, married filing jointly.
 Tom just retired; Sarah earns $70,000.
-Their traditional IRAs total $800,000.
+Their traditional IRAs total $800,000 — down from $850,000 three months ago due to market volatility.
 They want to convert as much as possible before RMDs start at 73.

 2026 income before conversion: